2000 China Open (snooker)

 The 2000 China Open was a professional ranking snooker tournament that took place from 9–17 December 2000 at the Mission Hills Resort in Shenzhen, China.
 It was the fourth ranking event of the 2000/2001 season.

 The reigning champion was Ronnie O'Sullivan, who retained his title by defeating Mark Williams in the final 9–3.

+Prize fund

+The breakdown of prize money for this year is shown below: